 Hire a Good Agent

 Our final tip to help you sell your house doesn’t really have anything directly to do with design, but may impact all of it.
 And that is to have a good local agent in your corner to guide you successfully through all your design decisions.
-If, then, you’re ready to sell your house in Shoreline – without making any design blunders – contact us today at (206) 578-3438.
+If, then, you’re ready to sell your house in Seattle – without making any design blunders – contact us today at (206) 578-3438.